UzStack/bug-lang/README.md

 ## Contributing

-Contributions to MyLang are welcome!
+Contributions to BugLang are welcome!
 Please submit issues or pull requests to the repository (link TBD).
 Ensure your code follows the language's style and includes tests.

 ## License

-MyLang is licensed under the MIT License.
+BugLang is licensed under the MIT License.
 See the LICENSE file for details (to be added).